-- 76. Child sexual exploitation (CSE) is a form of child sexual abuse.
+76. Child sexual exploitation (CSE) is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology (DfE, 2017).

-It may involve an exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator.
-CSE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation. - 77.
-Child sexual exploitation is never the victim's fault, even if there is some form of exchange: all children and young people under the age of 18 have a right to be safe and should be protected from harm. - 78.
-Possible signs of child exploitation include: - Acquisition of money, clothes, mobile phones etc without plausible explanation - Gang-association and/or isolation from peers/social networks - Exclusion or deliberately missing education - Leaving home/care without explanation and persistently going missing or returning late - Excessive receipt of texts/phone calls - Returning home under the influence of drugs/alcohol - Inappropriate sexualised behaviour for age/sexually transmitted infections - Evidence of/suspicions of physical or sexual assault - Relationships with controlling or significantly older individuals or groups - Multiple callers (unknown adults or peers) - Frequenting areas known for sex work - Concerning use of internet or other social media - Increasing secretiveness around behaviours - Self-harm or significant changes in emotional well-being - 79.
+- 77. Child sexual exploitation is never the victim's fault, even if there is some form of exchange: all children and young people under the age of 18 have a right to be safe and should be protected from harm. - 78.
+Possible signs of child exploitation include: - Acquisition of money, clothes, mobile phones etc without plausible explanation - Gang-association and/or isolation from peers/social networks - Exclusion or unexplained absences from school - Leaving home/care without explanation and persistently going missing or returning late - Excessive receipt of texts/phone calls - Returning home under the influence of drugs/alcohol - Inappropriate sexualised behaviour for age/sexually transmitted infections - Evidence of/suspicions of physical or sexual assault - Relationships with controlling or significantly older individuals or groups - Multiple callers (unknown adults or peers) - Frequenting areas known for sex work - Concerning use of internet or other social media - Increasing secretiveness around behaviours - Self-harm or significant changes in emotional well-being - 79.
 All responses will pay regard to the DfE advice 'Child sexual exploitation Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation'.